15knots/cmake4eclipse/README.md

 The plugin is licensed under the <a href="http://www.eclipse.org/legal/epl-v10.html">Eclipse Public License Version 1.0 ("EPL")</a>.

 ## System Requirements
-CDT v 8.7 or newer and Eclipse v 4.5 (Mars) or newer
+CDT v 10.4 or newer and Eclipse v 2021-09 or newer

-Java 8 or newer
+Java 11 or newer

 ## Installation
 The easiest way is to drag this: <a href="http://marketplace.eclipse.org/marketplace-client-intro?mpc_install=2318334" class="drag" title="Drag to your running Eclipse workbench to install cmake4eclipse">